 Industry

 Professional ethics are specific to an industry, subject matter, tools used, and goals pursued.
-Due to their complexity, these norms are often described at a high level which requires each professional to adapt and implement based on changing circumstances.
+Due to their complexity, these norms are often described at a high level.
+Each professional must adapt and implement based on changing circumstances.

 Judgment

 Case examples and experience further inform the professional’s judgment.
-Tested by the constraints and limitations of each business situation, the professional is constantly challenged to adhere to these professional ethics despite available shortcuts, paths of least resistance, or opportunities that both benefit the professional but undermine their ethics.
+Each business situation tests the constraints and limitations.
+The professional faces constant challenges.
+They must adhere to these professional ethics.
+This is despite available shortcuts, easy paths, or opportunities.
+These opportunities can benefit the professional but undermine their ethics.

 Goals

-Professional ethics help evaluate what goals can be supported, what strategies or tools can be used, and the processes that can be considered.
+Professional ethics help evaluate goals.
+They determine what strategies or tools can be used.
+They also consider the processes that can be undertaken.
 As barriers are encountered, these professional ethics help maintain focus on the project/ops goals despite the inconvenience to self.

 These norms also help the professional to: